Creating conversations

 Message scope is the set of documents that you’re conversing with in each query.
 By default, the message scope for a query is all files uploaded to the conversation, but you can modify this to narrow your query to single or specific documents.

 The chat box displays your current message scope at the bottom, such as Message scope: All files or Message scope: 5 files.
 For more details, open the document list: the files selected in the document list are your current message scope.
-You can edit your message scope by selecting and deselecting files in the document list.
+Edit your message scope by selecting and deselecting files in the document list.
 Click Select all or Clear to quickly select or deselect all.

 @file-name

 in your query to specify a file.
-Typing @
+Type @

-in the chat box brings up a list of all uploaded files which you can select from, instead of needing to type the file name yourself.Models and research mode
+in the chat box to bring up a list of all uploaded files, which you can then select from.Using research mode

 -